 What is Gyeran Mari

-Gyeran mari is an omelet rolled over and over until it turns into a log.
-Then you would cut it into pieces to reveal the layers of fried egg in the middle.
-As much as it is considered anju (drinking snack with soju), rolled omelet is also popular among Korean moms who want to make simple snacks for their children.
+Gyeran mari is an omelet rolled over and over until it turns into a long log.
+Then you cut it into pieces to reveal the layers of fried egg in the middle.

 The Gyeran Mari Pan Debate